 The racing for the Solo Cup will take place in an Omnium format comprised of a series of activities/races that each have their own scoring multiplier.
 More information on the scoring system can be seen below.

 Solo Cup scoring will be based on the best result a rider has from a single omnium in the given week added to any bonus points.
 This score will be added to the rider’s other scores from previous weeks to make up a leader board.
 A rider may take one result forward from each week of racing and a total of 5 weeks make up the final league table.

-A Solo Cup Omnium will be live-scored if there are a total of 6 or more riders in one of the events.
-The decision whether a zone is live and not live is made by the events committee and its decision is final.
+A Solo Cup Omnium will be live-scored if there are a total of 6 or more riders in one of the activities.
+The decision whether a zone is live and not live is made by the activities committee and its decision is final.

 Heart rate Data is required from all riders that partake in the Solo Cup.
 Failure to provide this data will result in the rider being disqualified from the Omnium.

 The Solo Cup will be made up of a 7-week regular season with a Grand Finale day in week 8 to define the Solo World Champion.